Feeling playful? Forget the cookie mix in a jar... how about making a fun play dough recipe mix in a bag!

 Tip: Once again, if you need to make several batches or just one color, it's is easiest to add food coloring or Kool Aid mix in step 1 until desired shade is reached (keep in mind your wooden spoon may become stained)...

-Tips: After you make the play dough, wrap tightly in clear or colored plastic wrap or for a giftier container, use an air tight Tupperware or Ball freezer jars (they are very sturdy and easy for little hands to open and close).
-It is very nice to also attach the complete play dough recipe you use (ingredients...) so the family can make more if they want.
+Tips: After you make the play dough, wrap tightly in clear or colored plastic wrap or use an air tight Tupperware or Ball plastic freezer jars.
+It is also a nice touch to attach the play dough recipe and instructions you used, so the family can make more if they want.

 You could also put together a homemade gift basket play dough recipe mix kit as shown to the right.
 This play dough kit has play dough mix with coloring, ball plastic storage jars for storing prepared play dough, a wooden spoon for stirring, instructions and play dough shape cutters throughout.

 Or fill a gift basket with several colors of prepared play dough and some play dough tools and toys.
 Homemade play dough actually works better with play dough toys because it tends to be more moist and pliable.